 Can I transfer in an existing ISA or GIA?

 Yes!
-If you are wanting to transfer in an existing ISA or GIA send TJ an email and he can organise that for you email@example.com.
+If you are wanting to transfer in an existing ISA or GIA send us an email and we organise that for you email@example.com.

 We hope that the guide was useful and that you're now more confident about the types of investment account you can choose from.

 As with all types of investing your capital is at risk.
 You can read more here.